Facts about George Bush

 George W. Bush Biography

-Bush married his wife Laura Bush (formerly Laura Welch) in 1977; they have twin daughters, Jenna and Barbara, born in 1981… In the fall of 2000 Barbara entered Yale, Jenna the University of Texas at Austin; both graduated from their respective schools in 2004… George W. Bush has an undergraduate degree from Yale (1968) and an MBA from Harvard (1975)… In November 2000, days before the presidential election, Bush admitted that in 1976 he was arrested for drunk driving in Maine, an arrest he had previously hidden… He has said that he stopped drinking alcohol entirely in 1986… Bush is the fourth man to win the presidency while losing the popular vote… Bush fainted briefly on 13 January 2002 after a pretzel stuck in his throat while he was watching football on TV; Bush recovered moments later and the incident was not considered serious.
+George W. Bush married his wife Laura Bush (formerly Laura Welch) in 1977; they have twin daughters, Jenna and Barbara, born in 1981… In the fall of 2000, Barbara entered Yale, Jenna the University of Texas at Austin; both graduated from their respective schools in 2004… George W. Bush has an undergraduate degree from Yale (1968) and an MBA from Harvard (1975)… In November 2000, days before the presidential election, George W. Bush admitted that in 1976 he was arrested for drunk driving in Maine, an arrest he had previously hidden… He has said that he stopped drinking alcohol entirely in 1986… George W. Bush is the fourth man to win the presidency while losing the popular vote.
+Donald Trump became the fifth in 2016… George W. Bush fainted briefly on January 13, 2002 after a pretzel reportedly got stuck in his throat while he was watching football on TV; Bush recovered moments later and the incident was not considered serious.